 A Tax File Number (TFN) connects you to the Australian tax and superannuation system.
 It's basically your "member number" at the ATO.
+ATO stands for "Australian Taxation Office".

-Once you have one, it's yours for life - so, it's important to keep this safe.
+Once you have a TFN, it's yours for life - so, it's important to keep this safe.
+You can apply well before you start your first job.
+You can apply for a TFN at any age.